The Four Companions (film)

 The Four Companions (Die vier Gesellen) is a 1938 German drama film directed by Carl Froelich and starring Ingrid Bergman, Sabine Peters and Carsta Löck.
 Jochen Huth adapted the script from his own play.
 It was shot at the Tempelhof Studios in Berlin with sets designed by the art director Franz Schroedter.
 The film was intended as a star vehicle to launch Bergman's career in Germany following her success in several Swedish films.

 Synopsis

 After graduation, four female art students attempt to set up their own advertising agency.
+At first, they fail to achieve their goal in a male dominated field.
+But, after trying once more, they succeed.
+However, they also have different views and wishes in life, from wanting to be an artist to being a homemaker, which makes running the company increasingly difficult.